orbitalchicken/Roadmap/README.md

     - Performance improvements
     - HTML Greeter: When there's a lot of languages the whole theme itself gets a scrollbar instead of just the language menu
+    - Allow password-only login (for single user) and/or remember last user

 Mint 16
 -------